Bus Accident Attorney Kirkland

 Gather Information & Preserve Evidence

 In the hours and days after the collision, you may start to hear from insurance adjusters or representatives.
 It is natural to want to be polite and cooperative.
 However, it is usually better to avoid giving detailed recorded statements or signing documents before you have spoken with a lawyer who represents your interests.
-Once we are involved, we can talk with these companies on your behalf and help you avoid common pitfalls that can reduce the value of your claim.

 Potentially Liable Drivers & Companies